Barossa Range

-The Barossa Range (Kaurna: Yampoori) is a mountain range located in the Australian state of South Australia.
+The Barossa Range (Kaurna: Yampoori) is a mountain range in the Australian state of South Australia.

 Location

 The range is a part of the southern Mount Lofty Ranges and the western slopes primarily fall into the Barossa Valley.
 As such, the range is the main source for the North Para River and its tributary Jacob's Creek.
 The highest point of the range is Mount Kaiser Stuhl with an elevation of 588 m AHD and forms part of the Kaiserstuhl Conservation Park.
 Mengler Hill, another notable peak within the range, lies on the road route from Tanunda to Angaston.